stanma/vagrant/README.md

 #Vagrant
-Simple example of files needed to add to the project to use Vagrant in your project.
+Simple example of files needed to add to the project to use Vagrant in it.
 Vagrant is a software to create and configure lightweight, reproducible and portable development environments

 - Vagrantfile - main file for Vagrant enviroment.
 Contains just basic example (fix for symlinking in Windows included)